 - lighter or matches

-Step 2: Cut the Log
+Step 2: Cut the Fire Log

 Stand the log upright.
 Using a chainsaw cut the log about 3/4 of the way down making sure not to cut through the entire log.
 (This was slow going with an electric chainsaw.
 Wish I had a gas powered one!)
 Repeat this two more times creating six equal sections in the log.

-Step 3: Add Kindling & Start Fire
+Step 3: Add Kindling to Start the Swedish Fire Torch

 Add kindling in all of the slices of the log rotating as you go along.
 I used newspaper, twigs, and kindling from a chopped up 2x4.
 Make sure you can see through the slices, from one side to the other (don't pack it too tight), so air can flow through and keep the fire going.